muut/riotjs-admin/doc/modular.md

 api.load("customers"); // call an API method
 ```

-You can try that on the JavaScript console.
+Try that on the JavaScript console!
 All features that you can do with the UI are also available on the API.
 This is ensured by the strict separation of API and presenter modules.

 Now your application is nicely split into decoupled modules and there is a simple way to add new modules.
 Each of your team members has only one, global `admin` method to use and the full API is given as the first argument to the module.
 The modules are isolated and can be freely added / removed without breaking other parts of the application.
+You can have modules on both on the API layer and presenter layer.

 Finally, the module interface is "white labeled".
 You can name the crucial module interface after your application and there is no 3rd party framework to force the naming scheme.
 Much cooler!